gateio/gateapi-java/docs/FuturesApi.md

         String settle = "usdt"; // String | Settle currency
-        String contract = "BTC_USDT"; // String | Futures contract, return related data only if specified Long order = 12345L; // Long | Futures order ID, return related data only if specified Integer limit = 100; // Integer | Maximum number of records returned in one list Integer offset = 0; // Integer | List offset, starting from 0 String lastId = "12345"; // String | Specify list staring point using the `id` of last record in previous list-query results
+        String contract = "BTC_USDT"; // String | Futures contract, return related data only if specified Long order = 12345L; // Long | Futures order ID, return related data only if specified Integer limit = 100; // Integer | Maximum number of records to be returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 String lastId = "12345"; // String | Specify list staring point using the `id` of last record in previous list-query results
         Integer countTotal = 0; // Integer | Whether to return total number matched.
 Default to 0(no return)